smcpeak/print-clang-ast/doc/ASTsForTemplates.rst

 conceptually foundational to them are described only briefly, or omitted entirely.

+This document currently omits discussion of some topics:

+* Template non-type parameters and template template parameters.

+* Template ``requires`` constraints.

+* Concepts.

+* [TODO: There are others.]

 There is some overlap between material here and the comments in the source code.
 This document is meant to provide a complimentary overview of the most important structures, while source code comments go into